Cobot Palletizer: Complete Buyer's Guide (2026)

 Universal Robots UR20 — The Palletizing Specialist

-- Speed: 2 m/s (fastest arm movement)
+- Speed: 2 m/s (fastest arm movement) | Price: $55k-$65k

-Best For: Companies wanting turnkey solutions with minimal technical setup
+Best For: Companies wanting turnkey solutions with minimal technical setup.

 Universal Robots UR30 — Maximum Payload

-- Speed: 1.7 m/s (slightly slower than UR20)
+- Speed: 1.7 m/s | Price: $60k-$70k

-Best For: Beverage companies, machinery parts distributors, heavy packaging
+Best For: Beverage companies, machinery parts distributors, heavy packaging.

 Fanuc CRX-25iA — Longest Reach, Highest Precision

-- Price Range: $50k-$60k (best value for reach)
+- Speed: 1.6 m/s | Price: $50k-$60k (best value for reach)

-- Why Choose: Deep pallets, tight vertical spaces, or need for sub-0.05mm accuracy
+- Why Choose: Deep pallets, tight vertical spaces, or need for sub-0.05 mm accuracy

-Best For: Precision-sensitive applications (cosmetics, electronics), deep pallet work
+Best For: Precision-sensitive applications (cosmetics, electronics), deep pallet work.

 Doosan Robotics H2515 — Best Price-to-Performance

-- Price Range: $45k-$55k (most affordable 25kg option)
+- Speed: 1 m/s | Price: $45k-$55k (most affordable 25 kg option)

-Best For: Startups, first-time automation pilots, labor-constrained regions
+Best For: Startups, first-time automation pilots, labor-constrained regions.

 Doosan H2017 — Entry-Level Palletizing

-- Price Range: $40k-$50k (lowest entry point)
+- Speed: 0.95 m/s | Price: $40k-$50k (lowest entry point)

 - Why Choose: Testing automation before committing to premium brands

-Best For: First cobot deployment, small production runs, concept validation
+Best For: First cobot deployment, small production runs, concept validation.

 Palletizing Software & Add-Ons: The 40% That Gets Overlooked